 To fulfill our mission, UC San Diego Health currently maintains a two-campus strategy, integrating research, teaching and clinical care at locations in Hillcrest and La Jolla.
 Each medical complex supports acute in-patient care and a spectrum of outpatient primary and specialty medical and surgical services, including ambulatory and emergency patient care.

-Our three hospitals operate under one license with a current combined capacity in 2015 of 563 beds: UC San Diego Medical Center in Hillcrest (390 beds), Thornton Hospital (119 beds) and Sulpizio Cardiovascular Center (54 beds).
-The completion of Jacobs Medical Center, which is contiguous with Thornton Hospital, will add another 245 licensed beds.
+Our three hospitals operate under one license with a current combined capacity in 2016 of 808 beds: UC San Diego Medical Center in Hillcrest (390 beds), Jacobs Medical Center (364 beds) and Sulpizio Cardiovascular Center (54 beds).

-UC San Diego Medical Center in Hillcrest, established in 1966, currently serves as the principal clinical teaching site for UC San Diego School of Medicine and the focal point for community service missions.
+UC San Diego Medical Center in Hillcrest, established in 1966, currently serves as a core clinical teaching site for UC San Diego School of Medicine and the focal point for community service programs.
 It houses several specialty care centers that allow the urban campus to serve as a major tertiary and quaternary referral center for San Diego, Riverside and Imperial counties.
-These care centers include the area’s only Regional Burn Center, a Comprehensive Stroke Center, a Level III Neonatal Intensive Care Unit and one of only two Level I Trauma Centers in the county.
+These care centers include the area’s only Regional Burn Center, a Comprehensive Stroke Center, and one of only two Level I Trauma Centers in the county.
 The campus is also home to the Owen Clinic, among the nation’s top HIV care programs.

 Ambulatory care is provided at both campuses, as well as in the surrounding communities of Chula Vista, Encinitas, Kearny Mesa, Scripps Ranch and Vista, where we maintain clinics and service locations.
 Our physicians also provide care to patients at Rady Children’s Hospital San Diego and Veteran Affairs San Diego Healthcare System and we maintain partnerships with Scripps Health, Sharp HealthCare and others to provide services as diverse as proton therapy for cancer to at-home hospice care.
 These combined sites and partnerships enable UC San Diego Health offer highly specialized services and a continuum of care that can heal and comfort our patients.